 In the PYP we believe that children learn when they connect new knowledge with existing knowledge.
 The role of the teacher is to provide opportunities for students to build meaning and refine understanding through inquiry.
 In the process the children learn social, thinking, research, self-management and communication skills necessary for all learning.

 In the PYP the students learn about globally significant issues through units of inquiry.
-There are four units in the preschool and six units in the Vorschule – Grade 5.
+There are four units per year in the preschool and six units per year in the elementary grades.
 The essential elements around which each unit is developed including concepts, skills, attitudes, knowledge and action.
 They are applied in a context defined by the six trans-disciplinary themes:

 - Who we are